Does Chapter 13 Bankruptcy Ruin Your Credit?

 By , Attorney (Tulane University School of Law)

-If you're considering filing a bankruptcy case, you've likely struggled with your debt for some time, and it has likely impacted your credit score.
-Filing a bankruptcy will probably not reduce your score much more.
+If you're considering filing a bankruptcy case, you've likely struggled with your debt for some time, and it has already impacted your credit score.
+In such cases, bankruptcy is unlikely to reduce your score much more.
 However, if your credit score is higher when you decide to file, a bankruptcy filing will have a greater impact.

 Example.
-Suppose that you've been having trouble keeping up with payments for some time, and your credit score has dropped to 550 (which is considered poor).
+Suppose you've had trouble keeping up with payments for some time, and your credit score has dropped to 550 (which is considered poor).
 When you file for bankruptcy, your score isn't likely to fall much further.
-For instance, a higher score like 650 (considered fair), your score would probably drop to around 550.
+For instance, a higher score, like 650 (considered fair), would probably drop to around 550.

-It also makes little difference whether you file a Chapter 13 or a Chapter 7 bankruptcy, although it's hard to know the effect because the companies that produce credit scores don't release their formulas.
-Choosing a Chapter 13 over a Chapter 7 bankruptcy won't provide you much benefit if you're trying to preserve your credit score.
+Initially, it also makes little difference whether you file Chapter 13 or Chapter 7 bankruptcy, although the effect is hard to know because the companies that produce credit scores don't release their formulas.
+Choosing a Chapter 13 over a Chapter 7 bankruptcy won't benefit you much if you're trying to preserve your credit score in the short term, but usually doesn't affect credit as dramatically over time.

 Obtaining Credit During and After Bankruptcy

-While in a Chapter 13 case, you're generally prohibited from taking on any new credit.
-That can make life difficult if a major appliance breaks down or you need to replace your car while you're making payments on a three- to five-year plan.
+In a Chapter 13 case, you're generally prohibited from taking on any new credit.
+That can make life difficult if a major appliance breaks down or you need to replace your car while making payments on a three- to five-year plan.

-After your bankruptcy case ends and you receive your discharge (the order that wipes out qualifying debt balances), finding credit isn't impossible even with a Chapter 13 case on your credit report, as long as you're willing (and able) to pay more in interest charges for the first few years.
+After your bankruptcy case ends and you receive your discharge (the order that wipes out qualifying debt balances), finding credit isn't impossible.
+But you should expect to pay more in interest charges for the first few years.
 If you handle that credit responsibly, don't take on more than you can pay, and make timely payments, your credit score and interest rates will steadily improve.

 Even if your credit score has dropped after your bankruptcy case, it's a good idea to review major credit bureau reports.
-You'll want to make sure that the reports show a bankruptcy discharge and not a dismissal.
 Review your reports carefully.
 Each of your debts should reflect "included in bankruptcy."
 Otherwise, lenders can assume that the debt wasn't discharged and remains unpaid, which can have an ongoing negative impact on your creditworthiness.
+The creditor might also believe they have the right to collect the outstanding balance.

 Get Professional Help